PKizzle/dns/cmd/atomdns/handlers/yes/README.md

 all potential names in the zone.

 For A and AAAA queries the `source` property is used, it returns the IPv4 address for A and IPv6 address for AAAA queries.
-The default nameserver for this zone is `ns.<origin>`, but see the `ns` property if you need extra server to be configured.
+The default nameserver for this zone is `ns.<zone>`, but see the `ns` property if you need extra server to be configured.

 This handler handles A, AAAA, NS, SOA and CAA queries, all others will return a NODATA response.